Oncolytics Biotech: REOLYSIN

-REOLYSIN is a first-in-class, systemically administered, immuno-oncolytic virus.
-REOLYSIN was developed from preclinical research done at the University of Calgary by Jim Strong and Matt Coffey, Oncolytics' President, Chief Executive Officer and Chief Operating Officer.
+REOLYSIN (trademarked) is the trade name for a first-in-class, systemically administered, immuno-oncolytic virus.
+REOLYSIN was developed from preclinical research done at the University of Calgary by Jim Strong and Matt Coffey, Oncolytics' president, chief executive officer and chief operating officer.
+REOLYSIN'S generic name is pelareorep.

-REOLYSIN is a proprietary formulation of human reovirus, which is naturally found in mammalian respiratory and bowel systems.
+Pelareorep is a proprietary formulation of human reovirus, which is naturally found in mammalian respiratory and bowel systems.
 Most people have been exposed to reovirus by adulthood, but the infection does not typically produce symptoms.
 Reovirus was noted to be a potential cancer therapeutic when early studies suggested it reproduces well in certain cancer cell lines.
 It has since been shown to replicate specifically in cells that have an activated Ras pathway with very little effect in cells that do not have active Ras pathways.
 Activating mutations of the Ras protein and upstream elements of the Ras protein may play a role in more than two thirds of all human cancers, including most metastatic disease, which suggests that Reolysin may be an effective therapeutic for many Ras-activated tumor types and potentially for some cell proliferative disorders.

-In both single-arm and randomized phase 2 clinical studies, REOLYSIN, in combination with various chemotherapeutic agents, has shown a trend to improve overall survival (OS) in certain indications and patient populations, while having a limited impact on objective response rate (ORR) or progression-free survival (PFS), a therapeutic profile consistent with those observed with approved immunotherapies.
-Based on these observations, Oncolytics believes REOLYSIN has multiple components to its mechanism of action (MOA):
+In both single-arm and randomized phase 2 clinical studies, Pelareorep, in combination with various chemotherapeutic agents, has shown a trend to improve overall survival (OS) in certain indications and patient populations, while having a limited impact on objective response rate (ORR) or progression-free survival (PFS), a therapeutic profile consistent with those observed with approved immunotherapies.
+Based on these observations, Oncolytics believes Pelareorep has multiple components to its mechanism of action (MOA):